 Welcome! 👏 🎉

 What will I do with this space?
-I will write mainly about my travels, my love of photography, my work as a geek and maybe other little stories that worth remembering.
+I will write mainly about my travels, my love of photography, my work as a geek and maybe other little stories that are worth remembering before the memories fade.
+Enter at your own risk. 🙂

 I close my first blog post with this quotes by my favourite human, Steve Jobs.
 Chinese has a saying – 天时地利人和.
 I believe that Steve Jobs’s success was not because of luck or any other external environmental factors but because of his vision, hard work, and being himself.
 I feel that these quotes reflect that.